telerik/kendo-ui-core/docs/controls/editors/datetimepicker/overview.md

 ### Datetime Format

-The exampe below demonstrates how to define the datetime format.
+The example below demonstrates how to define the datetime format.

 ###### Example